Resources

 With each inquiry, the little girl's confidence grows--proving monsters are no match for her imagination!
 From debut talent John Solimine, this laugh-out-loud picture book has all the silly and gentle reassurance kids need for a good night's sleep.

-Not Weird Just Quiet - Embracing Introversion
+I M Not Weird I M Just Quiet

 The Enigma of Juneteenth: A Celebration Rooted in Freedom